labs14-stampd/backend/README.md

 - `removeCredential(id: ID!): Credential invalidateCredential( id: ID! credName: String description: String credHash: String txHash: String type: String ownerName: String studentEmail: String imageUrl: String criteria: String valid: Boolean issuedOn: String expirationDate: String schoolId: ID )` -> Deletes a credential
 - `validateCredential( id: ID! credName: String description: String credHash: String txHash: String type: String ownerName: String studentEmail: String imageUrl: String criteria: String valid: Boolean issuedOn: String expirationDate: String schoolId: ID )` Updates a credential to valid and reissues it on the blockchain

-## Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a [code of conduct](./code_of_conduct.md).
-Please follow it in all your interactions with the project.

 ### Issue/Bug Request

 **If you are having an issue with the existing project code, please submit a bug report under the following guidelines:**